TIMELINE

 TEAM

-MiFi portable router provides instant, home-like internet access through cellular networks.
-As flexible living and remote work accelerate, users expect reliable connectivity without the complexity of traditional routers.
+MiFi portable router provides instant, home-like internet access through cellular networks — designed for users who expect reliable connectivity without the complexity of a traditional router setup.
+The challenge was to translate real telecom and hardware constraints into an experience that felt simple from the first unboxing.

 MiFi devices are technically complex, yet primarily used by non-technical users.
 From a business perspective, first-time success and low support costs were critical.
 The challenge was to transform a router-like device into a reassuring home-internet experience.